Sheelagh Campbell Award

-The winning student will present the research described in the paper at Electrochem 2019 to be held in Glasgow in August 2019.
+The winning student will present the research described in the paper at Electrochem 2021 to be held online on 6 and 7 September 2021.

-Conference registration, (standard) travel expenses and accommodation costs will be covered by the award.
+Conference registration costs will be covered by the award.

 - Applicants should submit for judging ONE research paper they have published based on their PhD research.
 Papers should either be published or in press at the time of submission of the application.

 - A covering letter should be provided highlighting the significance of the research and outlining the specific contribution of the applicant towards the paper.
 Contribution from co-authors should be clarified and acknowledged in the letter.
 A letter of support from the PhD supervisor should be submitted separately, confirming the contribution of the student to the paper.

 - The applications will be judged by a committee with representatives from the RSC Electrochemistry Group and the Industrial Physical Chemistry Group.

 - Applications should be emailed to the Chair of the Award Committee, Dr Yvonne Grunder by 31 March 2021.
 Find out how to submit an application.